25 Tax Write-Offs for Machinists

 Heavy machinery and small tools used to complete projects are considered tax write-offs.

-Any maintenance or repairs needed for your equipment to operate are fully deductible
+Any maintenance or repairs needed for your equipment to operate are fully deductible.

 Any uniforms you're required to wear on the job are considered tax-deductible.

-Fees to get or renew your license to perform your work are fully deductible.
+Fees to renew your license to perform your work are fully deductible.

 If you take courses to learn new skills as a contractor, you can write off what you pay.